mostudiosnz/gondar/README.md

 ## Usage

-A singleton `Tracker` object is provided.
+An `AppTracker` is available through the `@AppTracker` property wrapper.
+Alternatively, create an instance of the `DefaultTracker` actor.
 Use either the built-in [FirebaseAnalytics Events](https://firebase.google.com/docs/reference/swift/firebaseanalytics/api/reference/Constants) or define and use `CustomEvent`s and even `UserEvent`s.

 An extension is also provided on `SwiftUI.View` to make it easy to track `ScreenViewedEvent`s: